Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part2/GitHub-Actions-Terraform-Deployment-Part2.md

 | `arm_subscription_id` | TRUE | The Azure Subscription ID | N/A |
 | `arm_tenant_id` | TRUE | The Azure Service Principal Tenant ID | N/A |

-The terraform apply action will download and apply the artifact created by the plan action using the same `tf_key` input and apply the relevant plan based on which `plan_mode` was used in the creation of the plan artifact.
+The terraform apply action will download and apply the plan inside of the artifact created by the plan action using the same `[plan_mode]-[tf_key]` and apply the relevant plan based on which `plan_mode` was used in the creation of the plan artifact.

 ## Conclusion